Treasury: Arizona risks relief funds over anti-mandate rules

 WASHINGTON (AP) — The Biden administration is threatening to recoup COVID-19 relief funds sent to Arizona over state provisions that it says discourage families and school districts from following federal guidance recommending face coverings in schools.

-At issue are two state programs meant to help schools and students but direct funding away from jurisdictions with mask requirements.
+At issue are two state programs that are meant to help schools and students but that direct funding away from jurisdictions with mask requirements.
 Arizona’s Education Plus-Up Grant Program provides $163 million in funding to schools, but districts that require face coverings are ineligible.
-And its COVID-19 Educational Recovery Benefit Program provides for up to $7,000 for parents if their child’s school requires face coverings.
+And its COVID-19 Educational Recovery Benefit Program provides for up to $7,000 for parents if their child’s school requires face coverings or quarantines after exposure.
+It lets parents use the money for private school tuition or other education costs and its design mirrors the state’s existing school voucher program.

+The program has had few takers, despite Republican Gov. Doug Ducey’s office touting it as a response to an outcry from parents.
+As of last week, only 85 students were getting the vouchers and less than $600,000 of the $10 million had been allocated.

+Also last week, the governor created a third program that is likely to run afoul of Treasury Department spending rules.
+It is another $10 million school voucher program for parents whose children’s schools close for even one day after Jan.
+2 due to COVID-19.

 In a Friday letter, the Treasury Department warned that the state has 60 days to remove the anti-masking provisions before the federal government moves to recover the relief money, and it threatened to withhold the next tranche of aid as well.